jpmorganchase/topical/README.md

 ## GitHub Crawler
 We develop a GitHub Crawler combining the official API with page scraping for additional metadata (git commits, repository tree, etc.).
 GitHub repositories are often classified by its owner using hand-picked topics, which can contain abbreviation, typos, and repetitions.
 Because of the large variations in topic names, GitHub also defines 480 featured topics, a limited number of predefined topics to be associated with the repository by its owner.
 In order to have a unique label for each category, the crawler maps the non-featured topics (hand-picked) to the GitHub featured topics using partial tokens matching methods relying on Levenshtein distance.

-To scrap the dataset, execute this command line from the `crawler` directory :
+To scrape the dataset, execute this command line from the `crawler` directory :
 <html>
 <code>
 python api\github_crawler.py --topics topics.json</code>
 </html>

-after ensuring that the `crawler` directory contains a JSON file with the topics to scrap (either as a simple list or as a nested directory).
+after ensuring that the `crawler` directory contains a JSON file with the topics to scrape (either as a simple list or as a nested directory).
 The above topics.json is just an example of how to add topics for the crawler.

 Please see examples/featured_topics.json for our the tags used for our specific use case and also examples/dataset.zip for the zip of the dataset used also.
 As stated above, you can re-create the 20 topics and dataset using featured_topics.json